-I am a second year PhD student at the Interact-lab from the Department of Informatics of the University of Sussex.
-My research work is focused on the field of Human-Computer Interaction and the Sense of Agency with supervision from Prof Sriram Subramanian.
-Before joining the Interact-lab, I received my MSc in Electronics at the National Institute of Technology of Mexico.
+I am a third year PhD student at the Interact-lab from the Department of Informatics of the University of Sussex.
+My research is focused on the field of Human-Computer Interaction and the Sense of Agency with supervision from Prof Sriram Subramanian.
+Before joining the Interact-lab, I received my MSc in Electronic engineering at the National Institute of Technology of Mexico.

 I am interested in exploring how the experience of agency can be influenced by HCI paradigms such as touch-less systems, mid-air interfaces and Virtual Reality (VR), and how this experience can be quantitatively measured in novel application scenarios.